jedisct1/zig-hctr2/README.md

 HCTR2 and HCTR3 are modern tweakable encryption modes that provide the following properties:

-- Length-preserving: ciphertext is the same length as plaintext (no expansion)
+- Length-preserving: ciphertext is the same length as plaintext (no expansion beyond a minimum length)
 - Wide-block: changing any single bit of plaintext affects the entire ciphertext
 - Tweakable: supports a public tweak parameter for domain separation
 - No authentication tag or nonce required